Key drug-pricing bill capping insulin costs faces hurdles in Congress

 The Senate must reconcile its fiscal 2024 National Defense Authorization Act (NDAA) with the House’s by the end of September.

 “NDAA is going to dominate, right?
-Just look at the calendar,” Sen. Bill Cassidy (R-La.), the ranking member of the Senate Health, Education Labor and Pensions (HELP) Committee said recently.
+Just look at the calendar,” Republican Sen. Bill Cassidy of Louisiana, the ranking member of the Senate Health, Education Labor and Pensions Committee said recently.
 Getting anything else passed “seems unlikely,” he said.

 Lawmakers are also staring down a fight over appropriations bills, which are being loaded up in the House with GOP provisions regarding abortion and funding for LGBTQ projects.